RWS/studio-api-docs/apiconcepts/translationmemory/working_with_filters.md

 Working with Filters
 =======
-The section describes how to create translation unit filters that can be used with operations such as import, export and search.
+This section describes how to create translation unit filters that can be used with operations such as import, export and search.

 Overview
 ----